uw-vortex/VORTEX-handbook/07-funding-sources.md

 [Mitacs-Japan Society for the Promotion of Science (JSPS) Summer Program](https://www.mitacs.ca/en/programs/globalink/mitacs-jsps-summer-program): ~$8,000 living expenses + ~$5,000 research funds + flights to undertake a 12-week internship in Japan with a project collaborator.
 Applications are typically due in December and require a full project plan with Jason and collaborator to apply.

 [CSEP Scholarship for Persons from Underrepresented Groups](https://csep.ca/en/about-csep/awards--grants-/csep-scholarship-for-persons-from-underrepresented-groups-): $2,500 award for a CSEP certified or student member in good standing to increase participation in STEM research.
 Underrepresented groups are defined according to the [Tri-Agency Equity, Diversity and Inclusion Action Plan](https://www.nserc-crsng.gc.ca/NSERC-CRSNG/EDI-EDI/Dimensions-Charter_Dimensions-Charte_eng.asp).

+[Ontario Graduate Scholarship / Queen Elizabeth II Scholarship](https://uwaterloo.ca/graduate-studies-postdoctoral-affairs/current-students/external-awards/ontario-graduate-scholarship-ogs-and-queen-elizabeth-ii): $15,000 award for a single year.
+For MSc applicants, your UW application also serves as your OGS/QEII scholarship application.
+For current grad students, you must submit a separate application to the graduate administrator following the instructions on the UW page.
+Typically due February 1st.

 ##### Tri-council awards
 The following awards are the key major awards that graduate students are expected to apply for.
 You are only allowed to apply to one of the tri-council agencies per application cycle - please discuss with Jason whether you are planning to apply for CIHR or NSERC.
 (Note: The third 'tri-council', SSHRC, rarely applies to our research and is usually not an option for our research program)